shobrook/outgraph/README.md

 2. Flattening the adjacency matrix
 3. A concatenation of 1 and 2

 Then, the [Mahalanobis distance](https://en.wikipedia.org/wiki/Mahalanobis_distance) between each vector and the distribution of vectors is calculated.
-Lastly, a [Chi-Squared distribution](https://en.wikipedia.org/wiki/Chi-squared_distribution) is used to model the distribution of distances and identify the distances outside a cutoff threshold (e.g. p < 0.05).
+Lastly, a [Chi-Squared distribution](https://en.wikipedia.org/wiki/Chi-squared_distribution) is used to model the distances and identify those outside a cutoff threshold (e.g. p < 0.05).

 This approach is based off [this article.](https://towardsdatascience.com/multivariate-outlier-detection-in-python-e946cfc843b3)